YouTube is cutting those annoying 30-second ads next year

 Google will scrap the unskippable 30-second advertisements that sometimes play before YouTube videos, BBC reports.
 The bad news?
 It'll only happen next year.

-Shorter ad formats, such as ones that can be skipped after 5 seconds, will remain.
-It remains to be seen how this will impact YouTube Red, the streamer's paid subscription service, a selling point of which is its being ad-free.
+Shorter ad formats, such as ones that can be skipped after five seconds, will remain.
+It remains to be seen how this will impact YouTube Red, the streamer's paid subscription service, a selling point of which is ad-free.

 To the surprise of no one, most viewers are not fans of YouTube ads.
 In a survey done by Accenture last year, over 80 percent of respondents from various countries said they thought their online video watching was interrupted by ads too much.